samvimes01/capacitor-brotherprint/README.md

 # @rdlabo/capacitor-brotherprint

 Capacitor Brother Print is a native Brother Print SDK implementation for iOS & Android.
-This plugin can use in `PT-P910BT` `QL-820NW` and `QL-800`.
+This plugin can be used with limited support for `PT-P910BT` `QL-820NW` and `QL-800`.

 ## How to install